LAMisanoob/LAMs-Tutorials/README.md

 ## GNU/LINUX

 Unix-like OS, with an awesome history.
-Free software philosophy; not as in costing nothing, though it often does, but as in freedom of choice, opensource.
+Free software philosophy; not as in cost, but as in freedom of choice, opensource.
 An ever increasing amount of things run on Linux; supercomputers, servers and therefore the internet, smartphones (android), personal computers (many use Linux, and OSx is a varient of BSD, a proprietary version of Unix).

 Linux can be broken down into many parts.